miikemccabe/Pong/README.md

-This project us purely an exercise for me to learn OOP
+This project is purely an exercise for me to learn OOP

 To do:
         - Look at using inheritance for the Collision Detection and View objects